My Transformative Journey with SFW Conservation

 The First Few Days

-Then, on Day 1, we hit the ground running with our first game drive out on Shinzela Reserve.
+On Day 1, we hit the ground running with our first game drive out on Shinzela Reserve.
 You always hear about the big animals like eland, zebras, and giraffes.
 But seeing them for the first time, living freely, is something entirely different.
 The giraffes moved like old souls across the land while hornbills called overhead.
 The air felt thick with something sacred.
 The next morning, we shifted gears.

 Game Drives

-Whether it was seeing elephants walk just feet from our vehicle, or hearing experienced wildlife photographers describe years spent following veterinarians and rangers, every moment carried a weight we didn’t expect and won’t forget.
+Whether it was seeing elephants walk just feet from our vehicle or hearing experienced wildlife photographers describe years spent following veterinarians and rangers, every moment carried a weight we didn’t expect and won’t forget.

-Kruger National Park
+Exploring Kruger National Park

 By Day 3, we were headed into Kruger National Park.
 No matter how many documentaries you’ve watched, nothing compares to being there.
-Lilac-breasted rollers flashed their colors in the sky, baboons groomed by the roadside, wildebeest thundered across the horizon.
+Lilac-breasted rollers flashed their colors in the sky, baboons groomed by the roadside, and wildebeest thundered across the horizon.
 It’s like nature is constantly putting on a show, but one you realize is far more complex and fragile than you expect.

 The early days planted seeds for everything that came after.
 What started as sightseeing became something far more personal: a responsibility, a privilege, and a window into a world very few ever get to experience.
 None of this would have been possible without the long-standing expertise and partnerships of Shinzela Reserve, the amazing SFW team, and the warm welcome from the people of Hoedspruit who opened their world to us.
-Take a deeper look into the sights and stories from the opening days of our Conservation Experience in the video below.

-Next Up: SFW's 4th Annual Golf Outing, 'Swinging Against Extinction' on July 21st
+Upcoming Events: SFW's 4th Annual Golf Outing, 'Swinging Against Extinction' on July 21st

 We’re headed back to the USA for our fourth annual golf outing and fundraiser at Blue Hill Golf Course in Rockland County, New York.
-Last year was a huge success, with significant dollars raised and more opportunities to connect with our hometown about the importance of our cause.
+Last year was a huge success, with significant funds raised and more opportunities to connect with our hometown about the importance of our cause.
 This year’s outing will be held on Monday, July 21st.
 If you are interested in learning more or taking a swing at extinction, we still have a few playing slots left!